rbec/Palindromes/README.md

 ![alt text](https://github.com/rbec/Palindromes/blob/master/example.PNG)

 ## Simple Approach
-It is useful to first understand a simpler algorithm that though minor modifications allows Manacher's approach.
+It is useful to first understand a simpler algorithm that can be adapted to Manacher's algorithm.

 ### Algorithm
 Given a string `s`: